What is Breast Implant?

 Pros: If the implant bursts, the saline solution can safely get out of your body or go away.

-Cons: Likely to break or deflate earlier than silicone, they tend to deflate slowly over time.
+Cons: Likely to break or deflate earlier than silicone, they tend to collapse slowly over time.
 There is a higher risk of bumping or folding.
 Can feel less natural than soft silicone.

 How long do breast implants last?

 Breast implants will not last a lifetime.
-They need to be replaced at one point.
-Some women may need more surgical treatment after about 10 years.
-Because of implant problems or because their breast implants have changed around.
+They need to replaced at one point.
+Some women may need more surgical treatment after about ten years because of implant problems or because their breast implants have changed around.

 Cost of Breast Implants